1960s

 1984

-St. Jude opens the After Completion of Therapy Clinic, the world’s largest long-term follow-up clinic for pediatric cancer patients.
+St. Jude opens the After Completion of Therapy Clinic, which is now the world’s largest long-term follow-up clinic for pediatric cancer patients.

 Researchers pinpoint the first two specific genetic translocations known to cause acute lymphoblasic leukemia (ALL).